amire80/rizar.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About Dima
 permalink: /about/
 ---

 ![photo]({{site.baseurl}}/downloads/yearbook_photo.jpg)

-My name is Dzmitry Bahdanau and this is my professional webpage and blog.
+My name is Dzmitry Bahdanau (Dima is the preferred short version) and this is my professional webpage and blog.
 It is currently under construction, so please tolerate its rather boring looks.

 I am a first-year PhD candidate at the famous [Montreal Institute of Learning Algorithms](http://www.mila.umontreal.ca/) working under supervision of Yoshua